 Incident Review #3—Pertussis (Whooping Cough)

 A 12-year-old Scout who has not been immunized attends camp.
-Several days after coming home, he develops a cough.
-He is seen by his physician and diagnosed with whooping cough (pertussis).
+Several days after coming home, she develops a cough.
+She is seen by her physician and diagnosed with whooping cough (pertussis).
 The mother reports the infection to both the Scoutmaster and the camp.
 The camp physician then sends a letter to all leaders of the other troops who attended camp at the same time as the infected Scout.
 The public health department is notified, and an incident report is filed.

 - The BSA requires that all Scouts have a tetanus immunization.
 Other immunizations (including pertussis) are strongly recommended but not required.